atomikjaye/Goals/README.md

 - [ ] 🖥 Finish Sections 32 of Web Dev Class.
 - [ ] 🖥 Finish Sections 33 of Web Dev Class.
 - [ ] 🖥 Plan out Sub Wall Twitch bot/thing on document
-- [x ] 🎨 Design website for AtomikJaye
+- [x] 🎨 Design website for AtomikJaye
 - [ ] 👗 Start a sewing project

 ### Things I will do this Month: [January 2019]